damianhakert/damianhakert.github.io/source/posts/2016-07-15-markdown-kramdown-tips-and-tricks.html.md

 our [Markdown Guide][guide] for more resources, examples and applications and use your creativity to create beautiful posts, with great styles!

+Anything else you know of and is not in our [Guide]?
+Any new magic?
+Any trick?
+Please [contribute] by submitting an [MR] to the [source file]!
+Your collaboration is much appreciated!

 Happy markdowning!

 Follow [@GitLab] and stay tunned for the next post!

 <!-- identifiers -->